openebs/website/docs/versioned_docs/version-2.11.0/user-guides/cstor-csi.md

 ## Tuning cStor Volumes

 Similar to tuning of the cStor Pool cluster, there are possible ways for tuning cStor volumes. cStor volumes can be provisioned using different policy configurations.
 However, `cStorVolumePolicy` needs to be created first.
 It must be created prior to creation of StorageClass as  `CStorVolumePolicy` name needs to be specified to provision cStor volume based on configured policy.
-A sample StorageClass YAML that utilises `cstorVolumePolicy` is given below for reference:<br />
+A sample StorageClass YAML that utilises `cstorVolumePolicy` is given below for reference:

 ```
 apiVersion: storage.k8s.io/v1